prooph/event-store/README.md

         }
     }

-    //All DomainEvents have to be of type AggregateChangedEvent, these are specific events including a version
+    //All DomainEvents have to be of type AggregateChangedEvent,
+    //these are specific events including a version
     //and the related AggregateId
     class UserCreated extends AggregateChangedEvent
     {